zixinwang100/Time-Series-Transformers-for-Zero-Shot-GPR-Based-Subsurface-Material-Characterization/README.md

 # Time-Series Transformers for Zero-Shot GPR-Based Subsurface Material Characterization

-This repository provides the source code and experimental data associated with the manuscript **"Time-Series Transformers for Zero-Shot GPR-Based Subsurface Material Characterization."**
+This repository provides the source code and experimental data associated with the manuscript **"Time-Series Transformers for Zero-Shot GPR-Based Subsurface Material Characterization"** by Zixin Wang, Ishfaq Aziz, Adam C. Watts, and Mohamad Alipour.

 The study investigates the zero-shot generalization of time-series Transformer models for ground-penetrating radar (GPR)-based subsurface